 Subtraction of the background is critical to the success of observing in the IR and special observing techniques have been developed to do it.
 The techniques depend on the type of observation and on the wavelength region at which one is observing.
 For imaging observations short ward of 4.2 microns and for regions that are relatively un-crowded (i.e. tens of point sources in 20 square arcsec or moderately extended objects), the standard practice is to resort to the jitter technique, and most NACO imaging templates make use of it.
 The technique basically consists of taking numerous images of the field (typically 10 or more) with small offsets between the positions.
 The sky is then estimated from all the observations.
 The most critical aspect of jittering is that the size of the offsets should be larger than the spatial extent of the object(s) one is observing.
 For more crowded fields or extended objects (i.e. covering a large fraction of the array), the jittering technique works less well and the sky has to be sampled separately from the object, resulting in a loss of observing efficiency, which can amount to 50% of the time if the sky has to be sampled as frequently as the object.
 Still, all the 'object' positions can be "jittered" between themselves, as well as the 'sky' positions.
 This minimises the effect that poor array cosmetics have on the data.
 In the case of crowded fields where there is no suitable, nearby sky field, the jittering technique can still give good results as long as the number of offsets is large, i.e. greater than 20.
-In spectroscopy, the classical technique is to observe point sources or moderately extended sources at two or more positions along the slit, allowing one to integrate continuously on the object.
 For crowded fields or extended objects, the sky has to be sampled separately from the object.
-At thermal IR wavelengths (> 3 μm) the background is considerably higher and more variable.
+At thermal IR wavelengths (> $3 \mu m$) the background is considerably higher and more variable.
 In order to avoid saturation, the detector at these wavelengths needs to be read very rapidly which in turn leads to poorer detector cosmetics.

-Figure 3-2: Model atmospheric transmission between 4 and 5 μ m for a water vapour column density of 1.6 mm and at airmass 1 (Lord 1992, NASA Tech.
+Figure 3-2: Model atmospheric transmission between 4 and 5 μm for a water vapour column density of 1.6 mm and at airmass 1 (Lord 1992, NASA Tech.
 Mem.
 103957).